 This program allows you to buy new issue corporate bonds directly from the issuer in $1,000 increments.
 Because they have yet to accrue any interest, you pay par.
-Most bonds in this program are fixed-rate securities—although some have step-up rates—and are unsecured senior or subordinated issues.
+Bonds in this program can be either fixed rate or adjustable rate securities.
+Corporate notes are unsecured senior or subordinated issues.

 Reasons to consider CorporateNotes ProgramSM